M1NGS/Solidbits/README.md

 -p  PID file path

--w  Worker, default is number of cores * 2
+-w  Number of worker, default is number of cores * 2

 -l  Listen, default is 127.0.0.1:6379
 ```